barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 $Total Stop \& Frisk = 154$

-This shows that, holding the amount of crime in a neighborhood constant, the crime & race model predicts that, on average, there are ~47 more incidents in neighborhoods with the highest concentrations of residents of color compared to the whiter neighborhoods of DC.@@@
+Holding the amount of crime in a neighborhood constant, the crime & race model predicts that, on average, there are ~47 more incidents in neighborhoods with the highest concentrations of residents of color compared to the whiter neighborhoods of DC.

 </p>
 </details>